QuadTech launches new Water Control capability at drupa 2012

 The AccuCam system is also improving performance at Herold Druck (Vienna, Austria) , and was recently chosen by the Chicago Tribune Company as the foundation for the largest newspaper installation of color control technology in the world.

-QuadTech, Inc. is a worldwide leader and innovator of performance proven press control technology.
+QuadTech, Inc. is the world's leading innovator of advanced color and inspection technology for the printing industry.
 Founded in 1979, QuadTech sells its automated auxiliary control systems in more than 100 countries to the web offset newspaper and commercial markets, packaging and converting markets, and publication gravure market.
-Headquartered in Sussex, WI, USA, QuadTech maintains a worldwide network of sales and service operations, including facilities strategically located throughout Europe, and in Japan, China, Singapore, India, and North and South America.
-QuadTech is proud to be registered ISO 9001:2008 DNV.
+Headquartered in Sussex, WI, USA, QuadTech maintains a worldwide network of sales and service operations, and is proud to be registered ISO 9001:2008 DNV.
 QuadTech is a subsidiary of Quad/Graphics, one of the largest and most technologically advanced printers and multichannel solutions providers in the world.

 Craig Du Mez, QuadTech